COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

 Amazon FBA alternatives #3: Use a 3PL service

-A 3PL (third-party logistics) service is where you purchase and send stock to a third-party for them to store inventory and fulfil orders on your behalf.
+A 3PL (third-party logistics) service is where you purchase and send stock to a third-party for them to store inventory and fulfill orders on your behalf.
 FBA itself is effectively a 3PL service intended for Amazon sellers.

 There are plenty of Amazon FBA alternatives out there in the form of standard 3PL services.
 These can also usually be used to ship orders from channels other than Amazon.